HenrikSamuelsson/c-programming-design-patterns/object-pattern/object-pattern.md

 <https://github.com/HenrikSamuelsson/c-programming-design-patterns/blob/c03a3a8a7a93a200cad0d9ded62657354ebc2584/object-pattern/object-pattern-project/main.c#L9-L10>

-## Note
+## Notes

 The object pattern is also known as the object oriented programming pattern.
+THis name comes from that the object pattern implements some concepts from object oriented programming.

+Context shall be passed as an parameter to object functions by including a pointer to the object it self as the first parameter, this parameter shall be named self.
+This is to have the data flow along the code path which makes it easier to understand and debug the code base.

+Object functions are not allowed to access any global data, object functions are also not allowed to have static data.
+These two constraints ensures reentrancy and testability by feeding the functions with mocked data.